Centeva/Centeva.ObjectStorage/README.md

 ﻿# Centeva Object Storage Library

-Centeva.ObjectStorage is a .NET 6+ library that provides a generic interface to local or cloud-hosted object ("blob") storage providers.
+Centeva.ObjectStorage is a .NET 6+ / .NET Standard library that provides a generic interface to local or cloud-hosted object ("blob") storage providers.

 Supported providers are: